 Directorate for Computer & Information Science & Engineering

 Directorate for Mathematical & Physical Sciences

 Directorate for Social, Behavioral and Economic Sciences

-The following is a summary as to how the CAREER Program varies from standard NSF applications as detailed in Grant Proposal Guide, NSF 17-1, effective January 30, 2017.
-Applicants are expected to be familiar with the GPG.
+The following is a summary as to how the CAREER Program varies from standard NSF applications as detailed in the NSF Proposal and Award Policy and Procedures Guide (PAPPG) NSF 22-1, effective October 4, 2021.
+Applicants are expected to be familiar with the PAPPG.

 - Budget.
-The minimum CAREER award size is $400,000 for a five-year period for all directorates except BIO.
-For proposals submitted to the BIO directorate, the minimum award size is $500,000 over five years.
+The minimum CAREER award size is $400,000 for a five-year period for all directorates with the following exceptions: Awards for proposals to the Directorate for Biological Sciences (BIO), the Directorate for Engineering (ENG), or the Office of Polar Programs (OPP) are expected to total a minimum of $500,000 for the 5-year duration.
 These proposals must include the current federally negotiated F&A rate under Indirect Cost Rates.

 - Project Title.
 The project title must begin with "CAREER:" and follow with an informative title.

 - Co-PIs.
 No co-PIs are permitted.

 - Project Summary.
 Summarize the research and education objectives, and plans for the integration of education and research activities.
 The Project Summary must clearly address in separate statements how the proposal meets both the Intellectual Merit and Broader Impact review criteria.

 - Project Description should be developed in consultation with the department head or equivalent organizational official and should include: